voxel51/fiftyone/docs/source/integrations/cvat.rst

         launch_editor=True,
     )

 Scalar labels
 -------------

-FiftyOne |Label| fields are the primary way to store information in a
+|Label| fields are the preferred way to store information for common tasks
-|Dataset|.
-However, FiftyOne also provides the ability to store scalar
-information on samples.
-This information can be annotated in CVAT similarly to how classifications are handled.
+such as classification and detection in your FiftyOne datasets.
+However, you can also store CVAT annotations in scalar fields of type `float`, `int`, `str`, or  `bool` .

-Float, int, string, and boolean scalar types are supported.
-The `label_field` argument is used just like for |Label| fields, but the `classes` argument is now optional and the `attributes` argument is unused.
+When storing annotations in scalar fields, the `label_field` parameter is still used to define the name of the field, but the `classes` argument is now optional and the `attributes` argument is unused.

-If `classes` are provided, then the CVAT tag will allow you to select from this list.
-If `classes` is `None`, then the CVAT tag will show the `label_field` name and you must enter the value of the scalar in the `value` attribute of the tag in CVAT.
+If `classes` are provided, you will be able to select from these values in CVAT; otherwise, the CVAT tag will show the `label_field` name and you must enter the appropriate scalar in the `value` attribute of the tag.

 .. code:: python
     :linenos:

     import fiftyone as fo
     import fiftyone.zoo as foz

     dataset = foz.load_zoo_dataset("quickstart")
     view = dataset.take(1)

-    # Create two scalar fields
-    # One with classes and one without
+    # Create two scalar fields, one with classes and one without
     label_schema = {
         "scalar1": {
             "type": "scalar",